Iterating Fun - Simon Newstead

 5. Make something viral or at least monetizing well enough to buy traffic (eg mint)

-What lessons would you draw from this?
-Email me or tweet
+What lessons would you draw from this? me or

 #startup #strategy